libsdl-org/sdl12-compat/README.md

 Please refer to the [CMake documentation](https://cmake.org/documentation/) for complete details, as platform and build tool details vary.

-You'll need a copy of SDL 2.0.x to build sdl12-compat, because we need the SDL2 headers.
+You'll need a copy of SDL2 to build sdl12-compat, because we need the SDL2 headers.
 You can build this from source or install from a package manager.
 Windows and Mac users can download prebuilt binaries from [SDL's download page](https://libsdl.org/download-2.0.php); make sure you